-The walk route also passes the Arundel Wetland Centre, managed by the Wildlife and Wetland Trust and open all year (except Christmas Day); admission for non-WWT members is about £12 (2020) but there is usually a 2-for-1 offer on the train companies' Days Out Guide.
+The walk route also passes the Arundel Wetland Centre, managed by the Wildlife and Wetland Trust and open all year (except Christmas Day); admission for non-WWT members is about £13 (2021) but there is often a 2-for-1 offer on the train companies' Days Out Guide.

 If the River Arun overflows its banks the stretches of this walk through the surrounding water meadows will be problematic, to say the least.

 As the lunchtime stop is close to Amberley station you could abandon the walk there, perhaps combining the morning leg with a visit to the open-air Amberley Museum.
 If instead you would prefer a shorter afternoon leg, the Alternative Walk reverses the ending of Walk 1–32 with a loop across the water meadows to the picturesque village of Amberley, then returns from this station.